-Suppose we ignore the correlation for the time being and replace every arity 4 E_k -block by two parallel \neq_2 's as in Figure 19b.
+Suppose we ignore the correlation for the time being and replace every E_k -block of arity 4 by two parallel \neq_2 's (each parallel copy of \neq_2 is technically a path of length 2, with the middle vertex labeled by \neq_2) as in Fig. 19b.
 This replacement produces a planar signature grid Ω_1 .
 Every edge in Ω_1 corresponds to a unique edge in Ω .
 The set of satisfying assignments of Ω_1 is a superset of that of Ω .
 Moreover, if there is an edge pinned in Ω_1 to a known value, the corresponding edge is also pinned in Ω to the same value.
-Once we find that in Ω_1 we revert back to work in Ω and apply the pinning to the pinned edge.
+Once we find that in Ω_1 we revert back to work in Ω and apply the pinned value to the pinned edge.